Terms and Conditions of Sale and Supply (England & Wales law)

 Exclusion of implied terms (B2B)

-To the fullest extent permitted by applicable law in business-to-business transactions, all warranties, conditions and other terms implied by statute, common law or otherwise (including any implied terms as to satisfactory quality, fitness for purpose and / or correspondence with description) are excluded.
-This clause does not affect any liability that cannot be excluded under clause 9.1.
+To the fullest extent permitted by applicable law in business-to-business transactions, all warranties, conditions and other terms implied by statute, common law or otherwise, including any implied terms as to satisfactory quality, fitness for purpose and suitability for any particular application, are excluded.
+This clause does not exclude or limit any liability that cannot be excluded under clause 9.1, and does not affect the Seller’s obligation to supply Goods corresponding to the part number and description expressly confirmed by the Seller in writing.

 9.6